NPKLTacocat/NPKLTacocat/README.md

 # 💫 About Me:
-🔭 I’m currently working on WhatTheSub<br><br>🌱 I’m currently learning more about MCPs and how to implement AI into my software<br><br>👨‍💻 You can view my portfolio at https://khangphutran.com/<br><br>📫 How to reach me khangtran.gnb@gmail.com<br><br>📄 Know about my experiences https://khangphutran.com/documents/Khang%20Tran%20-%20Resume.pdf<br><br>⚡ Fun fact I like mechanical keyboards
+- 🔭 I’m currently working on [WhatTheSub](https://github.com/NPKLTacocat/WhatTheSub)

+- 🌱 I’m currently learning **about MCPs and how to implement AI into my software**

+- 👨‍💻 All of my projects are available at [https://khangphutran.com/](https://khangphutran.com/)

+- 📫 How to reach me **khangtran.gnb@gmail.com**

+- 📄 Know about my experiences [https://khangphutran.com/documents/Khang%20Tran%20-%20Resume.pdf](https://khangphutran.com/documents/Khang%20Tran%20-%20Resume.pdf)

+- ⚡ Fun fact **I like mechanical keyboards**

 ## 🌐 Socials: